elliohow/fMRI_ROI_Analysis_Tool/docs/tutorials/Basic-ROI-analysis.rst

 After filling these options in, select the "Make folder structure" option.
 This will create the basic folder structure required for the fRAT and will sort the files into the correct directory.
-After returning to the home page, click the "Setup parameters" button in the "Run" panel of the GUI.
+After returning to the home page, click the :guilabel:`Setup parameters` button in the "Run" panel of the GUI.
 This will parse files names for critical parameters using the "critical parameters abbreviation" option set above, with the output being saved in ``paramValues.csv``.
 This file should be checked before proceeding to make sure the correct parameters have been applied to each file.
 Alternatively, when running without the GUI, pass the --make_table flag when running ``fRAT.py``, e.g.